EqualExperts/dbt-unit-testing/README.md

 {% endcall %}
 ```

- Much simpler to read and to maintain, but there's a cost!
-You need to the **sources** defined and updated in your test/dev env.
+ Much simpler to read and maintain, but there's a cost!
+You need the **sources** defined and updated in your test/dev env.

  **'include_missing_columns'** inspects your models and sources to calculate what columns are missing in each mock.
-Also, as a default behaviour, when a mock is missing, the framework infers the mock from the models and sources, if they exist.
+When a mock is missing, the framework infers the mock from the models and sources, if they exist.

- Each one of the approaches have pros and cons, so it's up to you to decide if you want to depend on the underlying table definitions.
+ Each approach has pros and cons, so it's up to you to decide if you want to depend on the underlying table definitions.

-### Model and Sources Dependencies in detail
+### Database dependencies in detail

-The framework infer the missing columns and missing mocks by building recursively the SQL of the underlying models, down to the sources.
+The framework infers the missing columns and missing mocks by building the SQL of the underlying models recursively, down to the sources.
-This SQL can be a quite complex query, and for some cases it's non-performant or even a blocker.
+This SQL can be a pretty complex query; sometimes, it's non-performant or even a blocker.

 You can use the option **'use-database-models'** to avoid the recursive inspection and use the model defined in the database.
-Be aware that this makes a new dependency on the underlying model definition, it needs to be updated each time you run a test.
+Be aware that this makes a new dependency on the underlying model definition, and it needs to be updated each time you run a test.
 ### Requirement

 To be able to mock the models and sources in tests, in your dbt models you **must** use the macros  **dbt_unit_testing.ref** and **dbt_unit_testing.source**, for example: